Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 So, the code would be "x|z (optional) + hundred (optional) + and (optional) + y|w|w-z|z (optional)"

-Then I remove "the" and "a" in front of "hundred.
-I also remove " and " and "-" because the function that I will use to change to a number cannot read them.
+Then I remove "the" and "a" in front of "hundred".
+I also remove " and " and "-" because the function that I will use to change written words into numbers cannot read them.

 The code won't extract "ten" from "content" or "a tent" because I specifiy that there must be a space between the word.